ZacKeilholz/final-hipster-fantasy/readme.md

 [if you would like to see the pseudocode that I originally wrote and followed while writing this game, please see my gamePseudocode.js file.](assets/javascript/gamePseudocode.js)

+Annnd Lastly,

+[I highly recommend you check out my original concept doodle for the project.](assets/images/conceptDoodle2.png)  It's amazing how much ideation one can do with a simple paint program.